EYErbil/CancerDiagnosis_MachineLearning/README.md

 # Before starting,
 download the dataset-->https://www.kaggle.com/datasets/egeyigiterbil/cervicalcancer/data
-Extract the files to a Directory named CervicalCancer the file structure should look like
+Extract the files to a Directory named CervicalCancer the file structure should look like:

 -->CervicalCancer
            --> Herlev
            --> Mendeley